end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 10 Watt LEDs

 The first device is a 10 watts light-emitting diode (LED) mounted to the front of the quadcopter.
-This option adds to existing visual aids and help the pilot to develop his situation awareness.&nbsp;The front LED allows the pilot to know when the quadcopter is facing him and help the pilot recover in case of lost orientation.
+This option adds to existing visual aids and help the pilot to develop his situation awareness.
+The front LED allows the pilot to know when the quadcopter is facing him and help the pilot recover in case of lost orientation.

 This type of LED is quite bright and provides 900 to 1000 lumens of light which makes it a good candidate to be seen from far away.